 Learn how to morph between and combine elements of different sounds in exciting new ways.
 Examples demonstrate the behavior and effect of each Morph Element control to illustrate some of the creative potential of the morphing and resynthesis tools in Alchemy.

 Read a workflow-driven examination of tools and techniques in Alchemy to creatively alter loop playback.
 Explore examples demonstrating how to make loops play at project tempo and transpose in real time.
 Additional demos take it a step further, showing how to transform loops with modulation and other effects.

-Whether you’re new to Logic Pro and MainStage or just looking to pick up some tips, you can get up to speed quickly by viewing online tutorials provided by leading video training developers.
+Whether you’re new to Logic Pro and MainStage or just looking to pick up some tips, you can get up to speed quickly by reading books or viewing online tutorials provided by leading video training developers.

 Extensive collection of online courses for Logic Pro X and MainStage.
 Training staff include Grammy and Emmy Award–winning producers and professional audio engineers.
 Learn about everything from Flex Pitch to the Arpeggiator, Track Stacks to Retro Synth, and more.

 Informative, easy-to-follow training for Logic Pro X beginners and experts.

 Logic Courses provides both a basic/intermediate course and an advanced course to support all levels of users.
 Courses are delivered through a series of online video tutorials that you can access anytime from wherever you are.